ovh/docs/pages/cloud/dedicated/migrate_a_server_to_another/guide.en-gb.md

 As your needs and OVHcloud ranges are constantly evolving, it is sometimes necessary to change servers and migrate the data as a result.

-**The purpose of this guide is to centralize the steps for migrating data from one server to another.**
+**The purpose of this guide is to centralise the steps for migrating data from one server to another.**

 > [!warning]
 >